winnall/OSGiJavaFXUsage/README.md

     xxxTracker.close();
   }
 ```

+`HelloWorld.java` looks in all other respects exactly the same as any other non-OSGi JavaFX start-up class.

 The accompanying `pom.xml` directs Maven to compile `OSGiJavaFXUsage` and places all the relevant JARs (including the one from [winnall/OSGiJavaFX][osgi-javafx]) into the directory `target/deploy`.
 If all the files in this directory are deployed appropriately into [Karaf][karaf] or another OSGi framework (or [Felix][felix], anyway), the "hello world" application runs.